The equivalence between Feynman transform and Verdier duality: Acknowledgement

 \section{Acknowledgement}

-{I am} grateful to the anonymous referee of the paper \cite{lv} who suggested {the} generalization {discussed in the paper}, demonstrated its potential importance and outlined a {plan of proving} it, although {I have used my own and different} method in this paper.
-I also thank Sasha Voronov for providing me the referee's report of his paper.
+{We are} grateful to the anonymous referee of the paper \cite{lv} who suggested {the} generalization {discussed in the paper}, demonstrated its potential importance and outlined a {plan of proving} it, although {we didn't follow that approach and have used our own} method in this paper.
+We also thank Sasha Voronov for providing us the referee's report of his paper.